sgdevmane/interview-guide/markdowns/kubernetes/kubernetes-questions.md

 ---

-## Service Mesh and Istio

-## Q17: How do you implement and manage a service mesh with Istio in Kubernetes?
+### Q17: How do you implement and manage a service mesh with Istio in Kubernetes?
 **Difficulty: Expert**

 **Answer:**